Dunham Fire Department

 The firefighters are currently visiting all homes in the municipality to discuss the importance of fire prevention.
 If they haven’t visited you yet, don’t hesitate to contact them at 450 295-3404.

-We encourage you to read and keep on hand the First-Aid and Fire-Prevention Guide, which details important information linked to fire prevention, such as how to prepare in the event of a natural disaster and the actions to take when damage is caused.
+We encourage you to read and keep on hand the First-Aid Reference Guide, which details important information linked to fire prevention, such as how to prepare in the event of a natural disaster and the actions to take when damage is caused.

 Security